mandiant/flare-floss/README.md

 ## Scripts
-FLOSS also contains additional python scripts in the [scripts](scripts) folder which can be used to load its output into other tools such as Binary Ninja or IDA pro.
+FLOSS also contains additional Python scripts in the [scripts](scripts) folder which can be used to load its output into other tools such as Binary Ninja or IDA pro.
 For detailed description of these scripts review the documentation [here](scripts/README.md).